 📍 Perfect for: No travel days

 If you’d rather stay close to your hotel, check out spots like Vino al Vino.
-These city-based tastings introduce you to artisanal Tuscan wines without ever leaving Florence.
+This wine tasting in Florence introduces you to artisanal Tuscan wines without ever leaving the city!

 🧪 6.
-Blend Your Own Wine Experience in Florence
+Make Your Own Wine Experience in Florence

 📍 Perfect for: Curious sippers and hands-on learners